 Yes, LHHP’s Concierge Medicine Practice has limited openings for children and adults who are not currently LHHP patients.
-An additional one-time $500 new patient fee will be applied to each new member who is not already a current patient of LHHP.
+An additional one-time $500 new patient fee ($800 for Access members) will be applied to each new member who is not already a current patient of LHHP.
 The new patient fee covers the additional costs of an initial new patient visit which is a 60-minute consultation with Dr. Stewart and an orientation to the LHHP approach to health care for total wellness.

 2. I want to become a member of the LHHP Concierge Medicine Practice.
 What do I do now?

 That’s great!
 Please complete the Membership Application and our Concierge Membership Coordinator (Gelynne) will contact you to discuss the next steps.

 3. How much does LHHP Concierge Membership cost?

 Membership fees vary depending on the age of the patient (child or adult) and the payment plan you select (monthly or annual).
 CLICK HERE for membership information for the 2019-2020 membership period.

 5. What is the Membership Agreement?
 And how do I get one?